Mongol invasion of Europe: Invasion of Bulgaria

 During his withdrawal from Hungary back into Ruthenia, part of Batu Khan's army invaded Bulgaria.
 A Mongolian force was defeated by the Bulgarian army under Tsar Ivan Asen II.
 A larger force returned to raid Bulgaria again the same year, though little is known of what happened.
 According to the Persian historian Rashid-al-Din Hamadani, the Bulgarian capital of Tarnovo was sacked.
 This is unlikely, but rumor of it spread widely, being repeated in Palestine by Bar Hebraeus.
 The invasion of Bulgaria is mentioned in other contemporary sources, such as Philippe Mouskès, Thomas of Cantimpré and Ricoldo of Montecroce.
 Contemporary documents indicate that by 1253, Kaliman I was a tribute-paying vassal of the Mongols, a status he had probably been forced to accept during the invasion of 1242.

 European tactics against Mongols

 The traditional European method of warfare of melee combat between knights ended in catastrophe when it was deployed against the Mongol forces as the Mongols were able to keep a distance and advance with superior numbers.
 The New Encyclopædia Britannica, Volume 29 says that "Employed against the Mongol invaders of Europe, knightly warfare failed even more disastrously for the Poles at the Battle of Legnica and the Hungarians at the Battle of Mohi in 1241.
-Feudal Europe was saved from sharing the fate of China and the Grand Duchy of Moscowy not by its tactical prowess but by the unexpected death of the Mongols' supreme ruler, Ögedei, and the subsequent eastward retreat of his armies."
+Feudal Europe was saved from sharing the fate of China and the Grand Duchy of Moscow not by its tactical prowess but by the unexpected death of the Mongols' supreme ruler, Ögedei, and the subsequent eastward retreat of his armies."